Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Results

 While process tomography is challenging, simulating the unitary inverse $U^{-1}$ using the original unitary operation $U$ is still possible.
 Higher-order transformations of quantum dynamics provide a potentially feasible approach for transforming an unknown unitary to its inverse.
-In particular, Ref.~\cite{Quintino2019} introduces a probabilistic universal quantum algorithm that executes the exact inversion of an unknown unitary operation.
-Furthermore, Ref.~\cite{Yoshida2023} uses 6 ancilla qubits to establish the first deterministic and exact protocol for reversing any unknown qubit-unitary operations.
-However, it still remains an open question on whether the number of ancilla qubits can be further reduced.
+In particular, Ref.~\cite{Quintino2019, yang2021representation, trillo2023universal} introduced probabilistic universal quantum algorithms that execute the exact inversion of an unknown unitary operation.
+Ref.~\cite{Yoshida2023} further established the first deterministic and exact protocol for reversing any unknown qubit-unitary operations based on the SDP approach.
+To numerically handle the program with 4 slots, they imposed specific symmetry conditions on the Choi operator of the comb, resulting in a circuit with at least six ancilla qubits.
+However, whether these symmetry conditions are necessary, that is, whether the number of ancilla qubits can be further reduced, remains an open question.

-In this section, we answer this question by applying PQComb to the unitary inversion task.
-We first optimize with the ansatz shown in Figure~\ref{fig:sequential unitary case}, obtaining a circuit close to perfect.
-This ansatz is commonly used in VQA, where the channel in each tooth is formed by repeatedly applying complex entangled layers~\cite{paddlequantum}.
-The projectors for the output auxiliary systems are specified as $\Pi = I^{\ox n_a}$, where $n_a$ is the number of ancilla qubits.
-After achieving a solution close to perfect, we further refine our optimization based on the current circuit, resulting in a deterministic and exact protocol, as illustrated in Figure~\ref{fig:4 3}.